Ward Gauderis

 selected publications

-1. Finding Manifolds With Bilinear Autoencoders
+1. Bilinear Autoencoders Find Interpretable Manifolds

-2. Compositionality Unlocks Deep Interpretable Models
+3. Compositionality Unlocks Deep Interpretable Models

 Thomas Dooms*, Ward Gauderis*, Geraint Wiggins, and 1 more author